Lakera Guard Guardrails

 Lakera Guard also provides the ability to create custom allow and deny lists to temporarily override model flagging decisions.
 This feature helps customers quickly address false positives or false negatives while waiting for model improvements.
 These lists are designed as a temporary measure for addressing urgent edge cases that impact critical workflows, not as a permanent security solution.

-Overriding Lakera Guard’s detectors with custom lists can introduce security loopholes.
+Overriding Lakera Guard’s guardrails with custom lists can introduce security loopholes.
 We recommend using this feature only as a temporary measure while reporting misclassified prompts to Lakera for robust fixes.

 For implementation details, see the Allow and Deny Lists documentation.